-The strong demand for deepwater drilling rigs continues to support increasing rates and utilization for ultra-deepwater drilling rigs, with current dayrates in the mid \$400,000 per day range, and marketed utilization approaching 95%.
-Combined with the longer duration and lead times of recent tenders, these factors have resulted in compelling economics for rig reactivations, with idle capacity continuing to enter the market.
+The strong demand for deepwater drilling rigs continues to support increasing rates and utilization contracting activity has pushed dayrates for ultra-deepwater drilling rigs with current dayrates in into the mid \$400,000 high \$400 to low \$500 thousand per day range, and marketed utilization approaching 95%.
+Combined range.

+This robust dayrate market, combined with the longer duration and lead times of recent tenders, these factors have resulted in compelling economics for rig reactivations, with idle capacity continuing to enter the market.
 The return of idle capacity to the market may adversely affect utilization and dayrates.
 While there is a possibility for additional stranded rigs to enter the market, the remaining inventory of idle rig capacity has decreased significantly and the owners of this capacity have exhibited capital discipline as it relates to reactivations.
-The anticipated growth in upstream capital spending continues to drive further increases in rig demand and may mitigate the long-term impact of future rig reactivations.
-Further, supply chain constraints and inflationary pressures could limit the pace at which these additional rigs return to the market, with some analysts estimating the average time for rig reactivations of approximately 12 to 18 months at costs approaching \$100 million and \$350 million for stacked and stranded assets, respectively, as of the date of this report.
-Despite policy tightening by major central banks and a moderating pace of world economic expansion, inflationary pressures remain elevated, which may result in continued upward pressure on operating expenses for offshore drillers.
+The anticipated growth in upstream capital spending, continues to drive further increases in rig demand and may mitigate improves the long-term impact of future economics for rig reactivations.
+Further, However, supply chain constraints and inflationary pressures could limit the pace at which these additional rigs could return to the market, with some analysts estimating the average time for rig reactivations of to be approximately 12 to 18 months, at with costs approaching \$100 million for idle rigs and \$350 million for stacked stranded rigs.
+The current inventory of idle rig capacity has decreased significantly and stranded assets, respectively, as of the date owners of this report. remaining capacity have so far exhibited capital discipline as it relates to reactivation investments; however, the market could be adversely affected by the re-entry of this limited idle capacity.

+Despite policy tightening by major central banks and a moderating pace of world economic expansion, inflationary pressures remain have generally remained elevated which in the industry sector, though recent trends indicate possible moderation in some areas.
+Continued inflation may result in continued upward pressure on operating expenses for offshore drillers.

-In addition to market factors, customer capital allocation decisions will continue to affect demand for our services.
+In addition to market factors, during the first quarter of 2024, customer capital allocation decisions will continue have continued to affect demand for our services.
 Customer investment mixes over time, coupled with energy demand and regulatory measures, could adversely impact demand for offshore drilling services in the long term.
-Notwithstanding this possibility, global energy demand continues to be strong and energy supply growth remains constrained.
-We expect increased investment in both traditional and renewable sources of energy to be required in the future, much of which we expect to be invested in finding and producing hydrocarbons in the offshore segment.
-Industry experts continue to expect oil and gas to remain the largest sources of global energy in the foreseeable future.
+Notwithstanding this possibility, during the first quarter, global energy demand continues continued to be strong and energy supply growth remains remained constrained.
+We expect increased investment in both traditional and renewable sources of energy to be required in the future, much some of which we expect to be invested in finding and producing hydrocarbons in the offshore segment.

+Industry experts continue to expect oil the world's demand for energy will increase and gas that hydrocarbons will continue to remain serve a major role in meeting the largest sources of global world's energy in needs for the foreseeable future.

-See "- Contract Drilling Backlog" for future commitments of our rigs during the remainder of 2023 through 2027.
+See "- Contract Drilling Backlog" for future commitments of our rigs during the remainder of 2023 2024 through 2027, 2028.